wjuncc/demo/_posts/2017-11-21-The-Guide-of-Swiper-in-React.markdown

 ---
 layout: post
-title:  "the guide for react swipe"
+title:  "The Guide of Swiper in React"
 date:   2017-11-21 22:10:29 +0800
 categories:
 tags: